Course Outline

 Format:

-As a leader in an early childhood setting, you will use your knowledge to develop a research question for investigating an action research project in your early learning context (birth - kindergarten).The aim of your research is to extend your professional knowledge, practice and improve an aspect of your context.
+As a leader in an early childhood setting, you will use your knowledge to develop a research question for investigating an action research project in your early learning context (birth - kindergarten).The aim of your research is to engage in professional learning that extends your professional knowledge, practice and improves an aspect of your early learning context.
 In Task 1a you will explain the relevance of your research question to your peers.
 The aim of Task 1a is to receive feedback to further develop and support your response to Task 1b.
 In Task 1b you will create a graphic organiser to demonstrate your thinking about the action research project.
 Your graphic organiser and your research question can be refined for Task 3 (but not the score you received for Task 1).

 Criteria: